You may already know that discoloration and scarring left from acne are much more difficult to heal than the condition itself.

 Not all Jane Iredale makeup products are good for oily/acne-prone skin.
-Some of them, such as the concealer and cream blush are loaded with seed oils including moringa, sunflower, castor, as well as avocado oil.
+Some of them, such as the concealer and cream blush are loaded with seed oils, including moringa, sunflower, castor, and avocado oil.

 Is Jane Iredale a cruelty-free brand?

-Jane Iredale is a certified cruelty-free cosmetics brand, recognized by both Leaping Bunny and PETA, and although they don’t always use 100% vegan ingredients during the production of their products, they never test on animals.
+Jane Iredale is a certified cruelty-free cosmetics brand, recognized by both Leaping Bunny and PETA.
+Although they don’t always use 100% vegan ingredients during the production of their products, they never test on animals.